 What is the target audience of the event?

-Name the webinar’s target audience.
-This will help you sort out the wrong audience that will be not really interested in the webinar.
-If a person sees it is among the target audience of the webinar, it will definitely continue reading it, unlike those failing to meet this criterion and thus leaving the page in most cases.
+Suppose a person sees it is among the target audience of the webinar.
+In that case, it will definitely continue reading it, unlike those failing to meet this criterion and thus leaving the page in most cases.

 What will attendees learn?

 In your announcement, tell the audience what the webinar visitors will learn after the event is over.
-Here, it important that it touches upon real problems of the audience and all you need is to show the way your webinar would help to overcome these.
-For instance, “you will learn how to effectively plan your home budget and get rid of debts”.
+Here, it must touch upon the audience’s real problems and all you need is to show how your webinar would help overcome these.
+For instance, “you will learn how to plan your home budget and get rid of debts effectively.”